Steel interlocking connection system for multi-storey timber modular structures

 Fig. 1.
 New inter-locking connection technique for timber modular buildings

-The purpose of this research is to explore a smart connection solution using interlocking techniques (Fig. 1) which is strong, flexible and easy to install for tall timber modular buildings, strengthening the performance of this kind of structure and simplifying the design and construction process.
-The new connection (Fig. 2) will be studied under a series of numerical and experimental testing to comprehensively evaluate its mechanical behaviours.
+The new connection will be studied under a series of numerical and experimental testing to comprehensively evaluate its mechanical behaviours.
 After the completion of research, a comprehensive understanding of multi-storey timber modular construction, structure analysis and connection design will be obtained.
 An innovative connection system with better mechanical performance is expected to be proposed in this research for promoting the application of multi-storey timber modular structures.